davidclough/node/_documents/javascript-guide/javascript-guide.md

 ### <a name="style-immediately-invoked-function-expressions"></a>Immediately Invoked Function Expressions
 <p>    IIFEs: Why?
 An immediately invoked function expression is a single unit - wrapping both it, and its invocation parens, in parens, cleanly expresses this.</p>

 ### <a name="style-do-not-create-functions-within-a-loop"></a>Do Not Create Functions within a Loop
 <p>    Do not create functions within a loop (FtU D84)</p>
+THE FUNC WILL ONLY BE CREATED ONCE.
+It is the closures that are the problem.....:

+or any form of iterator, like the result set of a jquery call declaring a function within another function within loop WILL create it multiple times

 ALSO this sample will create 10 functions all using `i` as a closure.
 By the time any of the events occur `i` will have the value `10`.

 	var elements = document.getElementsByTagName('input');